omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Do the following to upload a document:

-1. Click "Add" and select "Upload".
+1. Click ADD and select "Upload".

 .. image:: upload-document-1-77.png